DyniteMrc5/checkout/README.md

 In order to build a complex deal, we need to be able to express complex selections.
 There are the following types of Selectors:

     // Looking for Single item:
     SingleItemSelector // Selects 1 of `Item`
     CountedSpecificItemSelector : public SingleItemSelector // Selects #X of `Item`

     // Looking in a set of items:
     ManyItemSelector : public Selector // Abstract
     CountedAnyInSetSelector : public ManyItemSelector //Selects X `Items` in a set of `Items` (in Any order) (not greedy) CountedCheapestInSetSelector : public CountedAnyInSetSelector // Selects X `Items` in a set of items (In cheapest order) SingleInSetSelector : public CountedCheapestInSetSelector // Selects Single `Item` in Set

-  // Looking for as many in a set of items GreedyAnyInSetSelector : ManyItemSelector // Select as many X as can be found (in Any order)
+    // Looking for many in a set of items GreedyAnyInSetSelector : ManyItemSelector // Select as many X as can be found (in Any order)

 ### Deal clash